abemscac/pies-doc/docs/vue3/define-a-component.md

 # Define a Component

-Learn a couple of ways to define a component in Vue 3.

 There are multiple ways to define a component in Vue 3, we want to bring up some commonly seen patterns you may use in your everyday life.

 ## 1. Legacy Options API